 This is just another way we’re enriching the lives of those living with autism.

 In response to this need for quality training, Andrew’s Gift is pleased to offer an opportunity for those who are interested in learning how to better use their devices through our iPad Day.
 This day of training is available to anyone who has an iPad.
 Our experienced faculty consists of speech and language pathologists, teachers, occupational therapists, behavior analysts, and communication specialists.
-They will lead you through a variety of activities that will support your ability to identify a specific goal, select an application that will support your goal, and provide opportunities for hands-on practice using the application.
+The team of professionals will lead you through a variety of activities that will support your ability to identify a specific goal, select an application that will support your goal, and provide opportunities for hands-on practice using the application.

 For those families who are struggling to find funding to purchase an iPad, Andrew’s Gift has an opportunity to apply for an iPad through its iPad Grant Program.
 We also provide funding for specialized AAC apps (such as ProLoQuo2Go, Lamp: Words for Life, etc) to go with an Andrew’s Gift iPad or for a family-purchased iPad.
 A request for an AAC app may be made by filling out a separate, AAC App application.
 This AAC App application must be filled out by a professional working with the individual requesting the app (an SLP, OT, BCBA, communication specialist, etc).
 This AAC application is available only on-line.